AlcoholRehabHelp Logo

 Can I Go to AA if I’m Not Religious?

-Yes.
-AA welcomes everyone from all forms of spiritual beliefs.
+Yes, AA welcomes everyone from all forms of spiritual beliefs.
 Although AA’s principles claim spiritual progress, it doesn’t require members to be religious.

-AA’s co-founder, Bill Wilson, emphasizes that the purpose of AA is to sober up alcoholics and that there is no religious or spiritual requirement for membership.
+Many AA members interpret the statements from the 12-step approach to help them discover healthy lifestyle changes.
+AA’s co-founder, Bill Wilson, emphasizes that the purpose of AA is to sober up alcoholics.
+Moreover, there’s no religious or spiritual requirement for membership.

 How Effective Are AA Meetings?

 AA meetings provide participants with community and peer support to help them overcome their drinking problems.
 Some AA attendees never relapse, while others relapse once and never relapse again.
+Others stay sober for a few months or years and keep coming back to the program to start over.

 How Do I Get Started with AA?

-Alcoholics Anonymous services are available in 180 countries, meaning an existing group is likely in your region.
+Alcoholics Anonymous services are available in 180 countries, so an existing group is likely in your region.
+There are two primary methods to sign up:

 • In-person: Attending AA meetings in person can be as simple as finding a local office and showing up to sessions.
 Meeting in person can foster a stronger connection and commitment to the principles of AA.